jbranchaud/splitting-atoms/TipsAndTricks.md

 keybinding of the first package will be registered and subsequently inhibited by the same keybinding registered by the second package.
 If keybindings for core or third-party packages aren't working as expected, this is likely the culprit.
+See
-See <a name="DebuggingKeybindings" href="#DebuggingKeybindings">Debugging Keybindings</a> for hints on how to hunt this down.
+<a href="#DebuggingKeybindings">Debugging Keybindings</a> for hints on how to
+hunt this down.
 Also, custom keybindings declared in your configuration, in `keymap.cson`, will take precedence over everything.